dapr/docs/reference/api/bindings_api.md

 #### HTTP Response body (optional)

-Optionally, a response body can be used to directly glue input bindings with state stores or output bindings.
+Optionally, a response body can be used to directly bind input bindings with state stores or output bindings.

 **Example:**
-Dapr will store ```stateDataToStore``` into a state store named "stateStore".
+Dapr stores ```stateDataToStore``` into a state store named "stateStore".
-Dapr will also send ```jsonObject``` to the output bindings named "storage" and "queue" in parallel.
+Dapr sends ```jsonObject``` to the output bindings named "storage" and "queue" in parallel.
-If ```concurrency``` is not send, it will be send out sequential.
+If ```concurrency``` is not set, it is sent out sequential (the example below shows these operations are done in parallel)

 ```json
 {